 But how do you do these announcements properly to ensure they’re seen at the right time and by the right customer?
 In this blog post, we’ll cover everything you need to know about new feature announcements in your app.

 Let’s dive deep in!

 - Doing this has several benefits because it helps drive product and feature discovery.
 This, in turn, increases your adoption rate and reduces churn.
-It could also help attract a new customer to your company.

 - A good feature announcement clearly shows the benefit to the reader, has a clear CTA, and uses various forms of content like gifs and videos.

 - There are several channels to send out these messages.
 While in-app notifications are the most common, others like social media posts, emails, press releases, blog posts, etc. can also be great methods depending on the goal you hope to achieve with your feature/product launch.

 - By including these feature announcement channels as part of your marketing strategy, you ensure that your hard work pays off and building/launching new features doesn’t go unnoticed.